cpetrich/counterfeit_DS18B20/README.md

 * A sample of 27 sensors had an average temperature offset of -0.22 °C at 0 °C with a spread comparable to other Families \[5\].
 Noise of individual sensors was comparable to sensors of other Families \[5\].
 * Polling after function code 0x44 indicates approx. 227-293 ms for a 12-bit temperature conversion and proportionally less at lower resolution \[5\].
 * Sensor indicates when in parasitic power mode, temperature conversion in parasitic power mode is working (based on cursory test) \[5\].
+* Pulls data line low(!) if conversion is interrupted by reading scratchpad register in parasite power mode, and will eventually recover to complete the conversion afterwards (up to >1000 ms later). \[5\].

 - Example ROM: 28-C7-9E-A3-59-83-D9-74
 - Example ROM: 28-95-77-37-3F-4A-FB-1F